Stamford Strangulation Lawyer

 Strangulation Charges in Stamford

-What is Strangulation in the Third Degree in Connecticut?
+What is Strangulation in the Third Degree?

 Strangulation in the third degree, defined in Connecticut General Statutes §53a-64cc, is a class A misdemeanor.
 This means that the maximum penalties for those convicted include a fine of up to $2,000 and incarceration for up to one year.
 This crime occurs when someone “recklessly restrains” someone else by the neck or throat and, as a result, constricts blood flow in the body or impedes the ability to breathe.
+An attorney in Stamford could help someone accused of third-degree strangulation.

-Is Strangulation Second Degree a Felony Arrest in CT?
+Is Strangulation Second Degree a Felony Arrest?

 Yes, it is a Class D Felony in Connecticut.
-CGS §53a-64bb defines second degree strangulation as the act of holding another person around the throat or neck, while specifically intending to either block the other person’s breath or inhibit their blood circulation.
+CGS §53a-64bb defines second-degree strangulation as the act of holding another person around the throat or neck, while specifically intending to either block the other person’s breath or inhibit their blood circulation.
 Because offense is a class D felony, it is punishable by up to five years in prison and a fine as high as $5,000.

 Talk to a Stamford Strangulation Attorney Today